AliNisarAhmed/my-notes/dotnet-C#/C#_in_depth.md

     }
   ```

+  - The type `T` is also known as the underlying type of `Nullable<T>`.
+For example, the
+    underlying type of `Nullable<int>` is `int`.

+  - The Nullable<T> struct has methods and operators available, too:

+    - The parameterless GetValueOrDefault() method will return the value in the struct or the default value for the type if HasValue is false.

+    - The parameterized GetValueOrDefault(T defaultValue) method will return the value in the struct or the specified default value if HasValue is false .

+    - The Equals(object) and GetHashCode() methods declared in object are overridden in a reasonably obvious way, first comparing the HasValue properties and then comparing the Value properties for equality if HasValue is true for both values.

+    - There’s an implicit conversion from T to Nullable<T> , which always succeeds and returns a value where HasValue is true .
+This is equivalent to calling the parameterized constructor.

+    - There’s an explicit conversion from Nullable<T> to T , which either returns the encapsulated value (if HasValue is true ) or throws an InvalidOperationException (if HasValue is false ).
+This is equivalent to using the Value property.

 #### Boxing behavior

 - `Nullable` value types behave differently than non-nullable value types when it comes to boxing.